DIVERSITY IS GOOD BUSINESS:

 Diversity and Inclusion

 The Axelrod Firm is a Philadelphia law firm helping individuals, businesses and non-profit organizations with their commercial, employment, appellate, bodily injury / product liability, real estate, and estate planning needs.
-The Firm is certified as a woman-owned business by the WBENC, the Women’s Business Enterprise National Counsel, and the .
+The Firm is certified as a woman-owned business by the WBENC, the Women’s Business Enterprise National Counsel, and the Commonwealth of Pennsylvania.
 It is a member of NAMWOLF, the National Association of Minority and Women-Owned Law Firms, and NAWBO, the National Association of Women Business Owners.

 The Axelrod Firm is dedicated to diversity and inclusion.
 Its founder, Sheryl Axelrod, is the current President of the Temple Law Alumni Association (TLAA), the 4th female to hold the post in TLAA’s nearly 100 year history.
 Upon becoming President, Sheryl created: (1) a Women’s Event Committee to develop programming aimed at helping women succeed in the profession; and (2) a Diversity Committee to enhance the already great diversity of TLAA, develop criteria for the TLAA Diversity Leadership Award Sheryl founded, and decide upon the first award recipient.